 Selling breast milk may sound strange, but don’t dismiss this money-making opportunity just yet!

-If you’re a nursing mother who may have an overabundance of frozen breast milk, you could give it to your local baby bank or donate it to a milk donation organization.
+If you’re a nursing mother who may have an overabundance of frozen breast milk, you could give it to your local milk bank or donate it to a milk donation organization.

-But there is another option that many women don’t know about- selling milk online!
+But there is another option that many women don’t know about- selling donor milk online!

 Selling breast milk can be a legitimate way to make some extra cash while helping another family with their babies at the same time.

 Not sure where to start?
-Let’s talk about how to sell your breast milk!
+Let’s talk about how to sell human breast milk to milk banks, online communities, and more!

 Pump it up class!
 Maximize Your Pumping Output and Express More of that Liquid Gold!

-It may seem like a weird way to make money, but most healthy lactating women who produce more milk than their baby needs can donate or sell breast milk.
+It may seem like a weird way to make money, but most healthy lactating women producing more milk than their baby needs can start selling or donating human milk.

-Here are some guidelines used by the Human Milk Banking Association of North America (HMBANA) for what potential donors are excluded.
-If you check any of these boxes, you won’t be able to donate and may have a hard time selling as well:
+Here are some guidelines used by the Human Milk Banking Association of North America (HMBANA) for what potential donors are excluded:

 - Smoking or use of tobacco products